 Douglas K. Freeman

-Mr. Freeman is a noted retired tax attorney and founder of the Los Angeles and Orange County based law firm, Freeman, Freeman & Smiley, LLP, located in Los Angeles and Irvine, California.
-In 2008, 2007, 2006 and 2005, he was recognized by Worth magazine as among the 100 top attorneys in the United States, and, in 1999, he was featured by Bloomberg Financial as one of the nation’s leading estate planning attorneys.
+Mr. Freeman is a noted retired tax attorney and founder of the Los Angeles and Orange County based law firm, Freeman, Freeman & Smiley, LLP.
+From 2005 through 2008, he was recognized by Worth magazine as among the 100 top attorneys in the United States.
+In 1999, Mr. Freeman was featured by Bloomberg Financial as one of the nation’s leading estate planning attorneys.
 He is the founder of National Philanthropy Day, proclaimed by Congress and celebrated throughout the United States since 1986.
 Mr. Freeman has received numerous civic and philanthropic awards, including the UCI Medal and the Men of Character recognition by the Orange County Council, Boy Scouts of America.

 Mr. Freeman is the author of three books and over 30 articles and treatises on philanthropy and wealth planning.
-His new book, which he has co-authored with Dr. Lee Hausner, Ph.D., entitled “The Legacy Family… The Definitive Guide to Creating a Successful Multigenerational Family.
+His latest book, published in 2009, co-authored with Dr. Lee Hausner, Ph.D., is entitled The Legacy Family… The Definitive Guide to Creating a Successful Multigenerational Family.
 He is the co-author with Dr. Hausner of a leading treatise for family foundations, entitled "A Founder’s Guide to the Family Foundation".
 He speaks throughout the country on behalf of professional associations, such as the Council on Foundations, the Association of Small Foundations and the American Bar Association.

 Mr. Freeman is a graduate of Stanford University (B.A. with Distinction, 1967), University of California at Los Angeles (J.D., 1970) and the University of San Diego (LL.M. in Taxation, 1984).
 Until retirement, Mr. Freeman was designated a Certified Specialist in Taxation under the State Bar of California.